thibaudrobin/thibaudrobin-website/content/articles/bypass-filter-upload.md

 This technique is inspired from the challenge **l33t-hoster** of the [Insomni'hack Teaser 2019 CTF](https://ctftime.org/event/686)

 So follow the guide !

+{{< protips "Xmlrpc engine is really usefull in wordpress compromission scenarios.
+This feature permits to performs heavy and quick credentials bruteforcing.
+Also, severals vulnerability affects this functionnality in older version." >}}

+{{< danger "Xmlrpc engine is really usefull in wordpress compromission scenarios.
+This feature permits to performs heavy and quick credentials bruteforcing.
+Also, severals vulnerability affects this functionnality in older version." >}}

+{{< warning "Xmlrpc engine is really usefull in wordpress compromission scenarios.
+This feature permits to performs heavy and quick credentials bruteforcing.
+Also, severals vulnerability affects this functionnality in older version." >}}

 ## Show me your protection